AI Image: Conflicting Lighting Directions (Fix)

 Subject lit from the left, sun on the right, shadows pointing nowhere consistent.
-Pin one key light + direction + time of day.
+Pin one key light by direction, quality, source, and color temperature.

-Look at the image: the subject’s face is lit from the left, but the sun in the background is clearly on the right.
-The shadow under their chin points one direction, the shadow on the wall points another.
-Your brain reads this as “wrong” even before you can name what’s wrong — humans are extremely sensitive to lighting consistency.
+The subject’s face is lit from the left, but the sun in the background is clearly on the right.
+The shadow under the chin points one way; the shadow on the wall points another.
+Your brain reads “wrong” before you can name it, because humans are unusually sensitive to lighting consistency.

 Common causes